-This program is for students in the Masters of Teaching program at the University of Arkansas who have been selected for this experience by Leah Chamberlin.
-University of Arkansas MAT students selected for this placement will spend the second half of the spring semester co-teaching in the local schools arranged by the Teacher Education Office at Jönköping University.
+This program is for students in the Secondary Education MAT, Childhood Education MAT, Elementary Education, Special Education, Physical Education, and Art Education programs at the University of Arkansas who have been selected for this experience by the Office of Teacher Education and program faculty.
+University of Arkansas teacher candidates selected for this placement will spend the last 4 weeks of the spring semester observing and co-teaching in the local schools arranged by the Teacher Education Office at Jönköping University.

 Read more: http://www.lonelyplanet.com/sweden#ixzz2fZTL2Tds